JowoScript/JowoScript/README.md

 </ol>
 </div>

-### Legal Rights of Technology Creators | The regulatory requirements for purchase license tokens
+### Legal Rights of Technology Creators and The regulatory requirements for purchase license tokens (if you buy and if you don't buy, just watch)
 <div align="justify">
 <ol>
 <li>Must follow and obey basic regulatory requirements in registration license agreement</li>